ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ## User Journeys

 ### UploadContext Creation
-Using the Data Portal, the user initiates file upload for a study.
+Using the Data Portal, the user initiates a file upload for a study.
 The request flows from the Data Portal to the Study Repository Service (where it passes through validation and other checks) and ultimately to the UCS's HTTP endpoint `POST /contexts`.
 The UCS creates a new